amritbhanu/Spark_VCL/README.md

 ```

 - I packaged the lda example using maven and then zipped it.
 Zipped file can be found under Spark_VCL/AutoSpark/Spark_Jobs.
 And you can transfer the zipped file on master node using scp.
+- There are couple of import configurations which was done specific to the hardware and the kind of job you are running on Spark and Hadoop.
+You might have to modify main.yml and Autospark/Ansible/playbook/.sparkplaybook.yml.
+For example this configuration will start the spark executors and drivers with 6G of memory.
-- If you stop hadoopt some time, then you will need to delete the tmp folders on namenodes and datanodes.
+- If you stop hadoop some time, then you will need to delete the tmp folders on namenodes and datanodes.
 You need to change directory using  **cd ~/Spark_VCL/AutoSpark/Ansible/playbooks** and execute **./slave1.sh**